 Discharges that enter surface waters at well-defined points are referred to as point sources.
-These discharges usually enter the surface waters through a pipe or ditch, and include municipal (city and county) and private/semi-private wastewater treatment systems; industrial wastewater treatment systems and/or stormwater; municipal separate storm sewer systems (MS4s); mining wastewater treatment systems and/or stormwater; and construction stormwater.
+These discharges usually enter the surface waters through a pipe or ditch and include municipal (city and county) and private/semi-private wastewater treatment systems; industrial wastewater treatment systems and/or stormwater; municipal separate storm sewer systems (MS4s); mining wastewater treatment systems and/or stormwater; and construction stormwater.
 ADEM's rules and procedures that enable the State to administer the NPDES program are in Chapter 335-6-6 of the ADEM Admin.
 Code.

 Point source dischargers covered under the NPDES program must operate under a permit issued by the State.
 Each discharge is determined to have either major or minor status.
 The status of a municipal discharge is determined by the design flow.
-For a municipal discharger, a design flow of greater than 1 million gallons per day (1 MGD) is classified as major.
-The status of an industrial discharger is determined by flow amount, characteristics of wastewater, and the characteristics and classification of the receiving waters.
+For a municipal discharger, a design flow of greater than or equal to 1 million gallons per day (1 MGD) is classified as major.
+The status of an industrial discharger is determined by flow amount, characteristics of wastewater, type of industrial activity, and the characteristics and classification of the receiving waters.
 The status of a mining discharger is determined by the level of historical compliance.

 NPDES permit limits are generally set by federal guidelines to protect the stream during low-flow conditions.
-If the permit limits are seasonal, the summer limits are typically determined using the annual $7Q{10}^2$ flow, and the winter limits are determined using the winter
+If the permit limits are seasonal, the summer limits are typically determined using the annual $7Q{10}^2$ flow, and the winter limits are determined using the winter $7Q{10}$ flow (or alternately, the $7Q_2^3$ flow) of the receiving waters (where appropriate) as addressed in Chapters 335-6-6 and 335-6-10 of the ADEM Admin, Code.